Concordium/concordium-node/scripts/distribution/ubuntu-packages/README.md

   is changed then the variable `COLLECTOR_GRPC_PORT` must be changed as well for the `concordium-node-collector` service)

-- `CONCORDIUM_NODE_EXTERNAl_PORT` is related to the listen-port.
+- `CONCORDIUM_NODE_EXTERNAL_PORT` is related to the listen-port.
 If the external port of the server is not the same as the port the node is listening on (i.e., it is remapped) then this should be set to the external port so that other nodes can successfully connect.